COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 ## **Next Steps**
 ### **Intermediate**
--Milestone 2 Final Polish: Ensure all UI elements (like the new Thumbnails and Rankings) are aligned and responsive.
+- Milestone 2 Final Polish: Ensure all UI elements (like the new Thumbnails and Rankings) are aligned and responsive.
--Peer Testing: Run a full team test session to verify the "Incremental Additions" feature works seamlessly without corrupting existing data.
+- Peer Testing: Run a full team test session to verify the "Incremental Additions" feature works seamlessly without corrupting existing data.
--Documentation: Update the README and API docs to reflect the new endpoints and environmental variables (e.g., Logging config).
+- Documentation: Update the README and API docs to reflect the new endpoints and environmental variables (e.g., Logging config).

 ---
 ## **Burnup Chart**